How to Deploy Your Streamlit App with Heroku?

 You can check if the application was deployed successfully using heroku ps:scale web=1.

 (ml) C:\Users\Ugur\Desktop\Streamlit>heroku ps:scale web=1

 Scaling dynos... done, now running web at 1:Free

 Finally, the application can be opened with heroku open.
 This will open the app using your default browser.

 8. Heroku Monthly Free Dynos

-Heroku gives to every user 500 free dynos for every month and if you want your app all time awake [if it is not , it will take a minute to run the app from heroku server] you can use this website to ping your heroku app every 30 minutes so it will never sleep but this time , monthly free dynos provided by heroku will run out rapidly.
+Heroku gives to every user 500 free dynos for every month and if you want your app all time awake [if it is not, it will take a minute to run the app from the Heroku server] you can use this website to ping your Heroku app every 30 minutes so it will never sleep but this time, monthly free dynos provided by Heroku will run out rapidly.